The HLAA Network: Chapters and State Organizations

 HLAA State organizations and chapters provide strategies and support that are modeled after HLAA Founder Howard “Rocky” Stone’s self-help philosophy.
 They also offer excellent personal growth and leadership skills-building opportunities.

 Chapters are local or area-wide organizations offering regularly-scheduled meetings and programs.
 Chapters offer emotional support, camaraderie, tips and techniques for living with hearing loss, technical information about hearing assistive technology, in a hearing-friendly place.
-A few of the Twelve Reasons Why Self-help Groups are Good for You are that they:
+Here are Twelve Reasons Why Self-help Groups are Good for You:

 - provide a community of people with hearing loss who understand and are empathic to your unique problems.